mjsmith11/jeopardy/README.md

 ## Projects in the Solution
 - Jeopardy_Game - This project contains web forms
 - Database_Connection - A library of classes that interact with a MySQL Database
+- Jeopardy_Game.Test
+- Database_Connection.Test

 ## How to run this project
 1. Install [.NET MySQL Connector](https://dev.mysql.com/downloads/connector/net/)
 1. Clone this repository
 1. Copy the Example_Web.config file to Web.config
 1. Add your mysql connection info in the appSettings node of Web.config and remove the html comment notation
-1. Open the solution with Visual Studio
+1. Open the solution with Visual Studio 2017
 1. Right click the Jeopardy_Game project in the solution explorer and choose "Set As StartUp Project"
 1. Click the green triangle button to run the project.
 This will start a web server inside of Visual Studio and open a web browser to show the web pages.
 1. A 403 message in the browser indicates that the URL in the browser is probably wrong.